tibs/why-I-quite-like-Ruby/why-i-quite-like-ruby.rst

 Strongly object oriented, but easy to use...
 --------------------------------------------

-.. slide will be delibarately left blank
+.. slide might be delibarately left blank, or it might say:

+I shall explain over the next few slides

 What do we mean by "Object Oriented"?
 -------------------------------------